AlarkaSanyal/SimpleJavaExamples/README.md

-# SimpleJavaExamples
+h1.
 Simple Java Examples
+h3.
+LinkedListNthFromLast
+Finds the nth element from the last of a singly linkedList